 Name your tasks with speed in mind

 You can make your task names as descriptive as you’d like, but here’s a tip: If you begin the task name with a unique key combination it will be easier to select the task.
-As you type in the window, tasks with matching names are shown in the drop down.
+As you type in the window, tasks with matching names are shown in the drop-down.
 If you put a unique key combination as the first couple of characters (just like you would an alias), you can quickly select the task you want.
-This makes it so your task names can be as descriptive as you need them to be (handy for those rarely used tasks!) yet still enables quick selection of a commonly used tasks.
+This makes it so your task names can be as descriptive as you need them to be (handy for those rarely used tasks!) yet still enables a quick selection of commonly used tasks.

-Also you can easily get to the last run command, since it is always the first task in the drop down.
+Also, you can easily get to the last run command since it is always the first task in the drop-down.
 Just scroll down!